Extracting Equations of Motion from Superconducting Circuits: Example Device Designs

-We then eliminate the cyclic degrees of freedom $\noVarIrrFlux_5$ and $\noVarIrrFlux_6$.
-Given our solution choice for $\bM$, the map between our and Ref. \cite{Han_Lapointe_Lukens_1992}'s notation is:
+\end{widetext} We then eliminate the cyclic degrees of freedom $\noVarIrrFlux_5$ and $\noVarIrrFlux_6$.
+Following the single SQUID case detailed in Sec. \ref{sec:vbrf}, the map between our flux variables and those of Ref. \cite{Han_1992_rf} is:

-Here, the index $i$ corresponds either to the $i$th irrotational degree of freedom or $i$th external flux.
-While the index $j$ corresponds to the $j$th v$\beta$-rf SQUID, for which $i = 1,3$ and $j = 1,2$, respectively.
+Here, the index $i$ corresponds to either the $i$th dynamical degree of freedom or the $i$th external flux, while the index $j$ aligns with the flux in the $j$th SQUID, for which $i = 1,3$ and $j = 1,2$, respectively.

 Next, the inductive contribution to the potential, when taking $L \coloneqq L_1 = L_2$ and $l \coloneqq l_1 = l_2 = l_3 = l_4$, is found by first writing: